longturn/freeciv21/docs/Manuals/Game/message-options.rst

 Chat error messages
-  This event is associated with any kind of error message related to commands entered in the :guilabel:`Server Chat/Command Line` widget on the main map.
+  This event is associated with any kind of error message related to commands entered in the :guilabel:`Server Chat/Command Line` :doc:`chat widget </Manuals/Game/chat-widget>` on the main map.

   .. hlist::
     :columns: 2